 No specific timing and duration requirements.

-Currently not offering internships due to the unstable political situation.
+Currently not offering internships due to the unstable political situation, worsened by the COVID-19 pandemic and the little rate of vaccinations.
 In September 2020, a new armed conflict between Azerbaijan, supported by Turkey, and the self-proclaimed Republic of Artsakh together with Armenia, arose in the disputed region of Nagorno-Karabakh.
 Pink Armenia is helping civilians affected by the conflict as well as raising awareness on the current events.
 Visit their website to know more and support the cause.

 Subscribe to our newsletter and get notified when Pink Armenia is again able to offer internships related to LGBTQ+ human rights advocacy and protection!